-Uganda birding safaris will give you a number of birds on the massive avian list of more than 1,080 recorded bird species.
-Uganda is a popular birding haven for a small territory of about 233,205.1 square kilometers.
+Uganda is a top birding destination with a massive avian list of more than 1,080 recorded bird species which makes it a birding haven for a small territory of about 233,205.1 square kilometres.
 Uganda has one of the largest concentrations of bird species per square kilometer in Africa.
 Uganda hosts 50% of Africa’s bird species and 11% of global ones.
+You can choose from the many possible Uganda birding safaris of different itineraries.
+Bird watching in Uganda is a popular activity for many travellers who choose Uganda.
 Hence, one of the top birding destinations on the continent for Africa birding tours.
 Its position at the Equator endows it with various ecological zones.
-Thus, the bio-diverse habitats host a density of bird species throughout the year.
+The bio-diverse habitats host a density of bird species throughout the year.
 These range from highlands, rain forests, water bodies, savanna, woodland, and wetland.
 Birding in Uganda is often enjoyed in National Parks, forests, as well as wetlands.

-Uganda Birding safaris give birding fanatics unforgettable Uganda bird watching.
+Uganda Birding safaris give birding fanatics unforgettable Uganda bird watching experiences.
 Below are Uganda’s top birding destinations;

 Bwindi Impenetrable Forest National Park

-Home to the endangered mountain gorillas, this is one of the most visited National Park in Uganda.
-Its diversity of thick forests makes the Park an incredible bird haven.
+Home to the endangered mountain gorillas, most people think of Bwindi Forest as a destination for Uganda gorilla trekking.
+However, this park which is a tropical forest on highland with several tree species and streams is a birder’s paradise.
 In 2011, the Park acquired an award for Africa’s best birding destination.
-Bwindi is home to over 360 bird species among which many are endemic to the Albertine Rift valley.
+Bwindi is home to over 360 bird species among which many are endemic to the Albertine Rift valley and you want to take a Uganda birding safari here.
 Out of these, about 10 are globally threatened species, and 24 are Albertine Rift endemics.
 5 of the species are endangered, whereas about 76 are Guinea-Congo biome species.
 And 68 of the species are tropical highland biome.
 The Park also hosts 4 of the Lake Victoria biome species.

 Notable birds in Bwindi include; the Dusky twinspot, Black-headed Heron, Black-billed Turaco, Regal Sunbird, Kivu Ground thrush, Rwenzori Nightjar, African Green Broadbill (Grauer’s broadbill), Doherty’s Bushrike, Black Bee-eater, Rwenzori Batis, and Handsome Francolin.
 Other notable species include; the African Wood-owl, Bar-tailed Trogon, Grey Cuckoo-shrike, Dwarf Honeyguide, Western Green Tinkerbird, Red-throated Alethe, Mountain Yellow Warbler, and Grauer’s Warbler, Chestnut-throated Apalis, Archer’s Robin-chat and so many others.